Zelfconnect/website1/src/content/blog/first-post.md

 ---
-title: Getting Started with Static Sites
+title: First Blog Post
 date: 2024-01-01
 template: base.html
 ---

-# Getting Started with Static Sites

-Static sites are making a comeback, and for good reason.
-They're:
-- Fast
-- Secure
-- Easy to maintain
-- Great for SEO
+# My First Blog Post

+Welcome to my first blog post!
+This is a sample post to test our markdown conversion system.

-## Why This Approach?
+## Why I Started This Blog

-We're using a simple architecture with just the essentials:
-1. Markdown for content
-2. HTML templates
-3. Basic CSS
-4. Node.js for building

-No complex frameworks, no overhead - just clean, efficient code.
+I wanted to create a simple, fast website using basic web technologies.
+No frameworks, no complexity - just HTML, CSS, and JavaScript.